hkamran80/articles/markdown/articles/2023-02-13-fido2-ssh-keys.md

-If you're on macOS, you'll need to upgrade OpenSSH, which I've detailed in a [separate article](https://hkamran.com/article/upgrade-openssh-macos).
+If you're on macOS, you'll first need to upgrade OpenSSH, which I've detailed in a [separate article](https://hkamran.com/article/upgrade-openssh-macos).

 Plug in your security key, then generate a `ed25519-sk` or `ecdsa-sk` public key.